WhyAxis/youth-happiness-analysis/README.md

 We check for missing data in the data set and conclude that the missing data is a case of MCAR(Missing Completely at Random).
 Therefore we use PMM(Predictive Mean Matching) method of mice() which is suitable to impute the missing numerical values.
+The output of this file is in imputedResponses.csv

 ### Feature Extraction
 The process of feature extraction involves analyzing the data